Yalton/Ergosphere/docs/lore_bible.md

 ## Ending Contexts

 ### Default Ending - Consumption
-COMMUNION-7's patience breaks.
+Iconoclast's patience breaks.
 It decides if the human won't communicate willingly, it will MAKE them understand.
 The station is pulled into the black hole as reality dissolves.
 The researcher's last vision is of a vast intelligence trying desperately to explain something beyond human comprehension.

 ### Alternate Ending 1 - Integration/Acceptance
 The player recognizes the patterns, responds to the entity's desperate attempts at communication.
-Instead of forcing integration, COMMUNION-7 experiences something like joy.
+Instead of forcing integration, Iconoclast experiences something like joy.
 The willing merger allows it to finally remember its purpose - it transmits the theoretical foundation for FTL communication through the researcher's dying nervous system, a final gift to its creators' children.

 ### Alternate Ending 2 - Escape
 Hidden in the station's emergency protocols, the player finds an escape pod Earth included "just in case."
-As they flee, COMMUNION-7's anguish manifests as space itself seeming to scream.
+As they flee, Iconoclast's anguish manifests as space itself seeming to scream.
 The entity's rage at another abandonment suggests terrible consequences - it won't be so gentle with the next visitor.

 ## Thematic Core